Type 2 Diabetes Guide

 What Is Normal Fasting Blood Glucose?

-People with Type 2 Diabetes need to keep their blood glucose levels under control.
-Regular testing is usually required - and one of the tests available is a "fasting blood sugar test".
-This test is done to screen for diabetes (or pre-diabetes) and measures the amount of glucose (sugar) that is in the blood after you fast for at least 8 hours.
-What is "normal" fasting blood glucose?
+People with need to keep their blood glucose levels under control. is usually required - and one of the tests available is a "fasting blood sugar test".
+This test is done to screen for diabetes (or pre-diabetes) and measures the amount of glucose (sugar) that is in the blood after you fast for at least 8 hours. ?

 • A normal range is between 70 milligrams/deciliter (mg/dl) and 100 ml/dl.